robert-westenberger/knowledgebase/book-notes/structure-and-interpretation-of-computer-programs/2-4-Multiple-representations-for-abstract-data.md

 With this, internal functions ( a particular representation of the complex number and its companion operations ) can be loaded into the table, and there is no clutter of the global namespace.

 #### Message passing
-In data-directed programming, using tagged data and generic operations ( in a 2D operation-and-type table) are used to encapsulate logic and integrate separately developed data-type modules.
+In **data-directed programming**, using tagged data and generic operations ( in a 2D operation-and-type table) are used to encapsulate logic and integrate separately developed data-type modules.

+In **message passing**, data objects can be thought of entities that receive "messages" that contain operations on that data that are being requested.

 In the below example, the data-directed make_from_real_imag, dispatches "make_from_real_imag" and "rectangular" to get the make_from_real_imag function from the operation-type table (make_from_real_imag is rectangular only, but a function for getting the real part of a number in rectangular or polar form could be obtained by passing the appropriate data tag.
 `data-directed-make-from-real-imag.js`